The causative organism, F. tularensis, is a small, pleomorphic, nonmotile, nonsporulating aerobic, gram-negative bacillus that enters the body by

 Prognosis for Tularemia

-Mortality is almost nil in treated cases and about 6% in untreated cases of ulceroglandular tularemia.
-Mortality rates are higher for type A infection and for typhoidal, septicemic, and pneumonic tularemia; they are as high as 33% for untreated cases.
+Case fatality is almost nil in treated cases and about 6% in untreated cases of ulceroglandular tularemia.
+Case fatality rates are higher for type A infection and for typhoidal, septicemic, and pneumonic tularemia; they are as high as 33% for untreated cases.
 Death usually results from overwhelming infection, pneumonia, meningitis, or peritonitis.
 Relapses can occur in inadequately treated cases.
 One attack confers immunity.

 Treatment of Tularemia